-(q) Segments
+(r) Segments

-ASC Subtopic 280, Segment Reporting ("ASC 280") provides standards for the way in which companies report information about operating segments.
-In accordance with ASC 280, the Company believes that each of its homebuilding operating markets is an operating segment.
-In accordance with the aggregation criteria defined in ASC 280, the Company has aggregated its homebuilding operations into two reportable segments as follows:
+ASC 280, Segment Reporting ("ASC 280"), provides standards for the way in which companies report information about operating segments.
+In accordance with ASC 280, the Company believes that each of its homebuilding operating markets, as summarized below, is an operating segment.
+In accordance with the aggregation criteria defined in ASC 280, the Company has grouped its homebuilding operations into two reportable segments as follows:

-1) East: Atlanta, Coastal Carolinas, Orlando, Raleigh, and Southwest Florida
+1) East: Atlanta, Coastal Carolinas, Nashville, Orlando, Raleigh, and Southwest Florida